-THE STATE FINALS
+THE STATEWIDE FINALS

-The 2017 Statewide Competition will take place on Friday, March 3, and Saturday, March 4, 2017, and all rounds will be held at the Hinds County Courthouse and Chancery Courthouse.
+The 2024 Statewide Competition will take place on Friday, March 1, and Saturday, March 2, 2024, and all rounds will be held at the Hinds County Courthouse.
 All teams will participate in all four rounds.
 On Saturday afternoon, an awards ceremony will be held at which the two finalist teams will be announced.
 A championship final round will immediately follow the ceremony.

-THE 2017 NATIONAL TOURNAMENT
+THE 2024 NATIONAL TOURNAMENT

-In 2017, the National High School Mock Trial Championship will be held in Hartford, Connecticut on May 11-13, 2017.
-The first two preliminary rounds will be held on Friday, and the second two preliminary rounds will be held on Saturday.
-The final round is held late Saturday afternoon.
+The National High School Mock Trial Championship will be held on May 2-5, 2024 in Wilmington, DE.
 The days/dates/times of the national tournament cannot be changed.
 The host state's planning committee has made logistical and financial commitments to court facilities, hotels and the facilities for the tournament's social events that cannot be altered.